-Under the cash compensation element of the program, we pay each of our non-employee directors a cash retainer of \$55,000 annually.
-We pay the Chairperson of our Board of Directors an additional \$30,000 retainer and the Lead Independent Director an additional retainer of \$10,000.
-In addition, we pay the following annual retainers for committee service:
+Under the cash compensation element of the program during fiscal 2017 we paid each of our non-employee directors a cash retainer of \$55,000 annually.
+We paid the Chairperson of our Board of Directors an additional \$30,000 retainer and the Lead Independent Director an additional retainer of \$10,000.
+In addition, we paid the following annual retainers for committee service:

-FISCAL 2016 ANNUAL BOARD RETAINERS
+FISCAL 2017 ANNUAL BOARD RETAINERS

 Audit Committee Chair \$15,000

-Audit Committee Members \$10,000
+Audit Committee Members 10,000

-Compensation Committee Chair \$10,000
+Compensation Committee Chair 10,000

-Compensation Committee Members \$ 7,000
+Compensation Committee Members 7,000

-Nominating and Corporate Governance \$ 8,750
+Nominating and Corporate 8,750

-Committee Chair
+Governance Committee Chair

-Nominating and Corporate Governance \$ 6,000
+Nominating and Corporate 6,000

-Committee Members
+Governance Committee Members